Sodium aluminate: Manufacturing

 Sodium aluminate is manufactured by the dissolution of aluminium hydroxide (Al(OH)3) in a caustic soda (NaOH) solution.
 Aluminium hydroxide (gibbsite) can be dissolved in 20–25% aqueous NaOH solution at a temperature near the boiling point.
 The use of more concentrated NaOH solutions leads to a semi-solid product.
 The process must be carried out in steam-heated vessels of nickel or steel, and the aluminium hydroxide should be boiled with approximately 50% aqueous caustic soda until a pulp forms.
 The final mixture has to be poured into a tank and cooled; a solid mass containing about 70% NaAlO2 then forms.
 After being crushed, this product is dehydrated in a rotary oven.
 The resulting product contains 90% NaAlO2 and 1% water, together with 1% free NaOH.

-Reaction of aluminium metal and alkali
+Reaction of aluminium and alkali

 Sodium aluminate is also formed by the action of sodium hydroxide on elemental aluminium which is an amphoteric metal.
 The reaction is highly exothermic once established and is accompanied by the rapid evolution of hydrogen gas.
 The reaction is sometimes written as: